Each issue, the New Art Examiner will invite an art world personality to write a speakeasy essay on a topic of interest.

 Each state must contend with these predicaments if its artists are to be made visible inside and beyond its boundaries – without having to leave.
 In this series of articles we look to the American West, and Utah specifically, to explore the Beehive State’s art scene, how it is responding to these outdated mores, what initiatives it has established, and what it might yet do to develop and elevate its position as an art producing region.
 This endeavor proceeded from a series of critical sessions involving art workers from across Utah, who came together in the summer of 2019 under the auspices of Granary Arts in Ephraim and its co-founder and executive director, Amy Jorgensen.
 The intention for this mobile think-tank, named ‘Critical Ground’, is to share and act on ideas that will develop the connectivity, efficacy and dissemination of critical and artistic engagement between practitioners and audiences.

 Scotti Hill has contributed an in-depth ‘diagnostic’ survey of museums, art galleries, seminal figures, artists, public enterprises and funding sources that underscores the vibrancy of Utah’s scene, along with notes for progression.
-Christopher Lynn has focused on alternative models for exhibiting art, innovation, and collaborations that are helping to evolve how Utah’s artists reach audiences, while this writer considers Utah’s modern artistic legacy, and how that might guide current art laborers in developing the state’s reputation, and energize its creative potential.
+Christopher Lynn has focused on alternative models for exhibiting art, innovation, and collaborations that are helping to evolve how Utah’s artists reach audiences.
+This writer considers Utah’s modern artistic legacy, and how that might guide current art laborers in developing the state’s reputation, and energize its creative potential.

-This consideration of how to devolve power across the national art grid, is part of a larger, and terribly urgent conversation that has consumed the United States.
+How to devolve power across the national art grid is part of larger, and terribly urgent, cultural tensions and conversations that have consumed the United States.
 We are undergoing an unprecedented reckoning.
-Utah, like the rest of the United States, is rudderless in the devastating maw of the coronavirus; the raw, tumultuous aftermath of George Floyd’s murder, and the traumatic consequences and reality of racism.
+Utah, like the rest of the country, is roiling in the devastating maw of the coronavirus; the raw, tumultuous aftermath of George Floyd’s murder, and the traumatic consequences and reality of racism.
 However we recover, it is incumbent upon us all that we do so with a restructured cultural, political and civic panorama.
 In the arts, as in life generally, there has to be a fairer distribution of institutional largesse, decentralized structural influence, and a final assault on the ivory towers of obscene jurisdiction that have prevailed, suppressed and dictated for too long.
-Only then might we pave a more equitable, inclusive, and sustainable road ahead, that isn’t toll-free for only the few.
+Only then might we pave a more equitable, inclusive, and sustainable road ahead, that isn’t toll-free for only the privileged few.

 Volume 34 no 6 July / August 2020